MariKoh/Business-and-Data-Analytics-Portfolio/README.md

-# Business and Data Analytics Portfolio
-Portfolio for Business Analytics, Data Analytics, Data Science, contains of data cleaning, data visualization, data manipulation, machine learning, and business consideration.
+#Welcome to My Professional Portfolio! 💼
+Hello there!
+I'm Kattiya Charoenpakdee, and I am interested in Business and Data Analysis dedicated to transforming data into actionable insights and strategies.
+This portfolio is a curated showcase of my interest, reflecting my skills in data analysis, business intelligence, and strategic decision-making.